 Changes to organisational infrastructure.

 This policy and procedure will be reviewed at least every three years by the Organisation in conjunction with managers, with changes made as required and the outcome published.
 Where a review is necessary due to legislative change, this will happen immediately.

+DATA SUBJECT RIGHTS REQUESTS

+Data subjects may also make other types of requests to the data controller regarding the information held by the organisation.

+These rights include; the right to erasure, the right to rectification and the right to limit processing. (full list on privacy notice).

+Where possible these requests will be handled using the same controls laid out above for SARs, including the methods for authenticating data subjects and obtaining consent.

+As with SARs these requests are subject to the relevant data protection regulations and exemptions.

 APPENDEX A: REGISTRATION AND AUTHENTICATION – EXAMPLES OF DOCUMENTARY EVIDENCE